Patterns of Childhood: Vergangenheitsbewältigung

-The German word Vergangenheitsbewältigung, a combination of the words for the past (Vergangenheit) and coming to terms (Bewältigung), refers to the process of “coming to grips with” the past.
-This idea encompasses both literary and political efforts to reckon with Germany's Nazi history.
+The German word Vergangenheitsbewältigung (from Vergangenheit, 'the past', and bewältigen, 'to manage', 'cope with', 'overcome'), refers to the psychological process of working through the trauma of historical events.
+This idea encompasses both literary and political efforts in post-war Germany to understand and acknowledge the horrors of the NS period, where possible to apologize and make reparation for them, and so to move forward to a healthier future based on honesty about the past.

 Memory

 From the first line of the novel Wolf focuses on the problem of memory.
-“What is past is not dead, she writes, "it is not even past.”
+“What is past is not dead", she writes, "it is not even past.”
 [Das vergangene ist nicht tot; es ist nicht einmal vergangen.]”
 The introduction includes a reflection on issues of remembrance and childhood.
 She also addresses the narration and different voices present in the book.

 The major theme throughout Patterns of Childhood is a reckoning with the memories of a troubled childhood.
 Wolf explores this process through different stages and settings over the course of the main character's life.
 From the outset of the book, the narrator acknowledges the problems with this process.
 Remembering a normal childhood is difficult for the simple fact that we forget over time, but when disturbing and violent events shadow memory it is obscured even further.
 The narrator argues that many adults suppress their past because recognizing their actions causes too much turmoil.
 She states that she and her contemporaries had to forget to “continue functioning.”